sbdchd/time-to-deploy/README.md

 3. Leave the "Author from scratch" section selected & fill out the function name with `time-to-deploy`.
 The default nodejs version is fine.
 Press "Create Function"

+4. At your lambda function's homepage, click "Copy ARN" and save the value for later.

+5. Under "Configuration", edit the "General Configuration" to provide 512MB of RAM and 30 second timeout.

-4. In the "Designer" panel press the "+ Add trigger" button and select "CloudWatch Events".
+6. At the function homepage, press the "+ Add trigger" button and select "CloudWatch Events".

-5. create a new rule giving it a name, this is going to be the cron that runs the deploy reminder.
+7. create a new rule giving it a name, this is going to be the cron that runs the deploy reminder.

-6. in the schedule expression input `cron(30 14 ? * MON-FRI *)` which will run the job
+8. in the schedule expression input `cron(30 14 ? * MON-FRI *)` which will run the job
    every weekday at 14:00 UTC. see
    <https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html>
    for more info on the cron format.
 Hit the add trigger button.

+9. [Create a Dynamodb table](https://console.aws.amazon.com/dynamodbv2/home#create-table) with the table name `time-to-deploy` and the partition key as `pk`.

+10. [Create a new IAM policy](https://console.aws.amazon.com/iam/home#/policies$new?step=edit) to give read and write access to the dynamodb table.
+Select `DynamoDB` as the Service.
+Under Actions, enable `GetItem` under the Read section and `PutItem` in the Write section.
+Under Resources, add your lambda's ARN you copied earlier.

+11. [Find the IAM Role](https://console.aws.amazon.com/iamv2/home#/roles) coresponding to the lambda function.
+It should start with `time-to-deploy-role`.
+CLick "Attach Policies", then select your newly created IAM policy.

-7. Back at the function detail page scroll down to the env and input the env vars according to the `.env-example` file located in this repo.
+12. Back at the function detail page scroll down to the env and input the env vars according to the `.env-example` file located in this repo.
 Use the previous OAuth Acess Token that starts with `xoxp-` as the `TTD_SLACK_API_TOKEN`.
 For the `TTD_SLACK_CHANNEL_ID` you'll want to get the channel ID from the Slack URL.
 Don't forget to save your changes.

-8. Now we need to update our function with the actual code.
+13. Now we need to update our function with the actual code.
 Run `s/build` and `s/deploy`.
 If you didn't name your lambda function `time-to-deploy`, be sure to update the `s/deploy` script before running it.

-9. Setup an API Gateway so external HTTP requests can trigger the lambda.
+14. Setup an API Gateway so external HTTP requests can trigger the lambda.
+Click "+ trigger" on the function homepage and create an `HTTP API` with `open security`.
+Navigate back to your lambda function homepage and click the new "API Gateway" trigger and copy the API endpoint URL.
+Append `?auth_token=your_http_auth_token_here` to the URL and configure it as a Heroku deploy hook for all of your Heroku apps.

+- "+ trigger", create api, http api, open security. go back to the lambda function homepage, click the new "API Gateway" trigger, copy the API endpoint URL and append "?auth_token=your_auth_token_here" to the URL to use as a Heroku deploy hook.
+The URL should look like: `https://e478006295.execute-api.us-east-1.amazonaws.com/default/time-to-deploy?auth_token=your-http-secret-here`

-10. Hookup [Heroku post deploy hooks](https://devcenter.heroku.com/articles/deploy-hooks#http-post-hook)
+15. Hookup [Heroku post deploy hooks](https://devcenter.heroku.com/articles/deploy-hooks#http-post-hook)
     for each env of the apps to the API Gateway.

+16. Optionally set a SENTRY_DSN in your environment variables to get Sentry error reports.

 ### Test the Function